metauni/metauni.github.io/index.md

 * **#metauni-dev 13:30-14:30**: development meeting (in the [Rising Sea Discord](https://discord.gg/9yBaAxPSK8)).
 * **[Disruption](http://metauni.org/posts/events/seminar-disruption) 14:30-15:30** (*Adam Dorr*): towards a science of technological disruption.
 An open discussion of technological disruption, how it works, what it means and how to play a positive part in it.

 **Elf block**: Times are given on Thursday AEDT, the beginning of the block is 9pm Thursday AEDT.
-Names in itatlics are the co-organisers of the seminar.
+Names in italics are the co-organisers of the seminar.

 * **[Cryptography](https://lnor.net/uc-seminar.html) 22:00-23:00**: (*Eleanor McMurtry*) on [universal composability](https://en.wikipedia.org/wiki/Universal_composability).